BFI Film Academy Plymouth

-At the BFI Film Academy Plymouth, hosted at Plymouth College of Art, students will work in small production crews with specialist scriptwriters, and locally sourced actors, to create a short film.
+At the BFI Film Academy Plymouth, hosted at Arts University Plymouth, students will work in small production crews with specialist scriptwriters, and locally sourced actors, to create a short film.

 Three shorts will be produced during the academy by the 20 students involved, and these shorts will be screened not only as part of a final Plymouth-based showcase but also as part of a regional South West BFI talent event.
 At every step of the way, all students will be given guidance, resources and practical skills training in order to be able to achieve a high-quality outcome.

 Our guest speakers for the coming year include an inspiring range of practitioners.
 All students will have the chance to learn from these professionals, through specialist workshops, to support their filmmaking.

 Students will learn practical filmmaking skills from the ground up, including but not limited to camera, sound, lighting, editing, crew roles, pre and post-production and directing actors.

 In addition to developing an accomplished range of practical skills, students will also undertake work to individually attain the NCFE Level 2 Preparing to Work in the Film Industry qualification, and involve themselves in networking opportunities with creative people from Plymouth and the South West.

 - Oliver Stapleton BSC - Director of Photography, British Society of Cinematographers

 - Ivan Greyling - Producer, Director and Cinematographer